digitranslab/jumpstart/docs/docs/data-sources/custom-js.md

 ## Libraries

-ToolJet allows you to internally utilize these libraries:
+JumpStart allows you to internally utilize these libraries:

 | Name        | Documentation |
 | ----------- | ----------- |